mlswg/mls-architecture/draft-ietf-mls-architecture.md

 As with the AS, the Delivery Service can be completely abstract if users are able to distribute credentials and messages without relying on a central Delivery Service.
+Note, though, that in such scenarios, clients will need to implement logic that assures the delivery properties required of the DS (see {{delivery-guarantees}}).

 ~~~ aasvg
      +----------------+    +--------------+